akornato/pokedex/README.md

 The state for name & type filters at the root page is kept in url query params so that

+- the filters are retained when returning from the details page
-- the page is server side rendered efficiently with only the pokemons requested
+- the root page is server side rendered efficiently with Pokemon data filtered as per the url
-- filter changes on the client trigger Next.js client-side page transitions which automatically send an API request to the server to update Pokemon data, see [when does getServerSideProps run](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props#when-does-getserversideprops-run)
+- filter changes on the client trigger Next.js client-side page transitions which automatically send an API request to the server to update Pokemon data (see [when does getServerSideProps run](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props#when-does-getserversideprops-run))

 Deployed at https://pokedex-three-pink.vercel.app